iPhoring/ComputerVision/BehavioralCloning.md

 12. Fully connected: neurons: 1 (output)

 ### **Model Training**

-Model training was iterative as the validation loss was below 3% as I used a well known architecture created by NVIDIA(https://arxiv.org/pdf/1604.07316v1.pdf).
+Model training was iterative and as I used a well known architecture created by NVIDIA(https://arxiv.org/pdf/1604.07316v1.pdf), the validation loss was below 3% .
 I changed hyper parameters to make sure that the model is generalized for testing.
-All adjustments on model architecture was due to overfitting i.e. a 'low mse' on the training and validation set but high mse on simulation.
+All adjustments on model architecture was due to overfitting i.e. a 'low mse' on the training and validation set but 'high error' on simulator autonomous mode driving.
 Addition of Keras lambda layer for normalization, cropping and image augmentation to cover random shadow, blurrness, steering angle bias collecting data to cover center lane driving, recovering from the left and right sides of the road helped to generalize the model.

 The final data pipeline hyper parameters are: